WellthCare

 • Pediatric Services (Including Oral and Vision): Plans must cover well-baby and well-child visits, immunizations, developmental screenings, and basic dental and vision care for children under 19.
 Again, standard cost-sharing rules are in effect.

-It's crucial for HR and benefits administrators to understand that while the ACA mandates coverage, it does not mandate that these services be free.
-Employees often still face significant out-of-pocket costs through deductibles and co-insurance, which can create financial stress during critical life events.
+Now, HR and benefits administrators need to understand that while the ACA mandates coverage, it does not mandate that these services be free.
+Employees often still face significant out-of-pocket costs through deductibles and co-insurance, which can create financial stress during key life events.

-Forward-thinking benefits systems are moving beyond mere coverage to create aligned incentives that improve outcomes and reduce waste.
-A "Health-to-Wealth" operating system, such as the one described in the WellthCare ecosystem, reimagines how maternity and pediatric care are delivered and financed.
+Smart benefits systems are moving beyond just coverage to create incentives that improve outcomes and cut waste.
+A "Health-to-Wealth" operating system, like WellthCare's, rethinks how maternity and pediatric care are delivered and financed.

 In this model, preventive actions are directly incentivized.
 For example, completing prenatal check-ups, pediatric immunizations, and well-child visits could be tracked as qualifying preventive health actions.
 Instead of just avoiding a future claim, these actions generate immediate, tangible rewards for the employee.